sensu/sensu-docs-legacy/source/docs/0.23/rabbitmq.md

 #### What is a RabbitMQ cluster?

 RabbitMQ supports grouping of several RabbitMQ servers into a cluster.
-[The official RabbitMQ documentation][y] describes clusters as follows:
+[The official RabbitMQ clustering documentation][7] describes clusters as follows:

 > A RabbitMQ broker is a logical grouping of one or several Erlang nodes, each running the RabbitMQ application and sharing users, virtual hosts, queues,